Our current networks aim to improve the care for children and youth.

 To support effective ways of working with adolescents and young adults to help build their capacity, and build connections between professions and sectors to enable coordinated and collaborative care.

-Tuesdays 9-10am AEST, fortnightly during school terms
+Tuesdays 9-10am AEST, monthly during school terms

 To support school-based professionals deliver individualised care for students, in collaboration with student wellbeing teams.